-Harbison Theatre at Midlands Technical College, 7300 College Street, Irmo.
-Through Feb.
+Harbison Theatre at Midlands Technical Colleae.
+7300 College Street, Irmo, Through Feb.
 29 - Featuring works by Laurie Brownell McIntosh, presented by the College and The Jasper Project.
-On Jan.
-6, at 6:30pm, McIntosh wil speak briefly about her work.
-In my newest body of work in linocut is a result of studying a new medium, navigating the isolation of the past three years and celebrating our coming out of it.
-My family enjoyed being together during that time, spending time gathering crabs and fish, growing tomatoes, and doing the things outdoors that we love.
+"In my newest body of work in linocut is a result of studying a new medium, navigating the isolation of the past three years and celebrating our coming out of it.
+My family enjoyed being together during that time, spending time gathering crabs and fish, growing tomatoes, and doing the things outdoors that we love " say McIntosh.
 Hours: during performances at the theatre.
 Contact: 803/407-5011.